nemisj/git-removed-branches/README.md

 ```

 This command will look through the branches which are no longer available on the remote and will display them.
-In case you haven't run `git fetch -p`, will it warn you to do so.
+In case you haven't run `git fetch -p`, it will warn you to do so.

 ### Removing

-In order to delete local branches use `--prune` flag
+In order to delete local branches use `--prune` or `-p` flag

 ```bash
 $ git removed-branches --prune